Bongermen/Bongerman/README.md

 |CONTROLLER TWO LEFT|14|
 |CONTROLLER TWO RIGHT|15|

-The 5V pin and Ground pin on both controllers should be connected to their appropriate pins on the Raspberry Pi.
+The 5V pin and Ground pin on both controllers should be connected to their respective pins on the Raspberry Pi.

 Credits
 -------